-During your course of study, you’ll be expected to write one or more academic reports where you are responsible for all the stages in the writing process.
-The point of the report is to show that you are in a learning process but also to show that you are becoming a skilled academic.
+During your course of study, you’ll be expected to write one or more academic papers where you are responsible for all the stages in the writing process.
+The point of the paper is to show that you are in a learning process but also to show that you are becoming a skilled academic.

 You are expected to work independently in defining the problem and backed by your academic knowledge to argue for its relevance.
 You will also be expected to supplement your academic knowledge with additional literature and to show that you are able to choose relevant methods in your attempt to answer your problem.

-If you are in doubt about the requirements to a report, you are always welcome to ask your lecturer or supervisor.
+If you are in doubt about the requirements to a paper, you are always welcome to ask your lecturer or supervisor.

 Focus on how to apply your knowledge

-When writing an academic report, you are expected to demonstrate your ability to apply knowledge.
+When writing an academic paper, you are expected to demonstrate your ability to apply knowledge.
 Your research question must be precise, and you’ll especially be tested on how you reach your conclusion.
-Major report especially serve for you to be able to demonstrate your academic and intellectual skills.
+Major papers especially serve for you to be able to demonstrate your academic and intellectual skills.